pixushi/tempted/README.md

 original observed data tensor.
 We provide an R function `aggregate_feature()` to perform the aggregation.
-The aggregated features using low-rank denoised tensor is stored in variable `metafeature.aggregate.est` and the aggregated features using observed data is stored in variable `metafeature.aggregate`.
+The aggregated features using low-rank denoised tensor is stored in variable `metafeature_aggregate_est` and the aggregated features using observed data is stored in variable `metafeature_aggregate`.
 Below are trajectories of the aggregated features using observed data.
 Only the features with absolute loading in the top pct percentile (by default set to 100%, i.e. all features, through option `pct=1`) are used for the